 Fayetteville police arrest suspect who was involved in pursuit that injured Goshen officer

 FAYETTEVILLE, Ark.
-(KNWA) — Fayetteville police made an arrest early on Sunday, Oct.
-13, that is linked to a Goshen police pursuit that injured an officer in mid-September.
+(KFTA) — Fayetteville police made an arrest early on Sunday that is linked to a Goshen police pursuit that injured an officer.

 Raymond Purser III, 24, was arrested for two counts of possession of drug paraphernalia, criminal use of a prohibited weapon and littering.